Frequently Asked Questions

 - Is Justice and Care one charity or a collection of charities?

-Justice and Care is not one charity, but a global partnership of charities based in the UK, Netherlands, India and the US.
-Our Bangladesh operations are also in the process of becoming independent.
-This is a highly effective strategy.
+Justice and Care is a global partnership of charities based in the UK, Romania, India, Bangladesh, Thailand and the United States.

 - How does Justice and Care work on the ground with other organisations?

 We work with other organisations, statutory and non-statutory, across our work.
-This includes working with community based organisations to prevent trafficking, with government and privately run shelter homes and with educational institutions in regards to research.
-We also partner with technical skills development organisations to integrate their services within our aftercare programs.
+This includes working with community-based organisations to prevent trafficking, with government and privately run shelter homes and with educational institutions in regards to research.
+We also partner with technical skills development organisations to integrate their services into our aftercare programs.

-- Do you honestly believe you can end slavery?
+- Do you honestly believe you can end human trafficking?